bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 ## Roadmap

-In this post, I'll start by discussing type classes and implicits, then I'll explain how to implement the `Show` type class in Scala and how to make ordinary types like `Int` and `String` members of it.
+In this post, I'll start by discussing type classes and implicits, then I'll explain how to implement the `Measurable` type class in Scala and how to make ordinary types like `Int` and `String` members of it.
-This will lead to a discussion of context bounds, which will allows us to add type constraints (`Option` as a member of `Show`).
-In the following post, I'll introduce higher-kinded types and show how to implement functors and monads.
+This will lead to a discussion of context bounds, which will allow us to add type constraints.

 ## Why type classes?